kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 50% = F: 101, 102, 105, 108, 110

-### Q1.101
+### Q1.101 - TODO
-While exposing the internal carotid artery in the carotid triangle for carotid endarterectomy, the surgeon must avoid a vital structure that lies _anteromedial_ to the _internal carotid artery_.
+While exposing the internal carotid artery in the *carotid triangle for carotid endarterectomy*, the surgeon must avoid a vital structure that lies _anteromedial_ to the _internal carotid artery_.
 This vital structure is:

 	A. The internal jugular vein
     B. The vagus nerve